yuigoto/ctrl/README.md

 Provides classes to manage single controls, control collections and, also, handle rendering of HTML inputs.

-Its main use is for rendering forms with React.
+Contains an example component renderer for Bootstrap 4, with a React target.

 Install it with: